syaghoubi00/school/data_structures/search/search.md

 Therefore, it takes 4 steps to find 8 in the ordered array.

+The worst-case scenario for linear search is when the target value is at the end, or isn't present, which requires checking all the elements of the dataset.
+This means linear search has a time complexity of O(n) where n is the number of elements.
+Linear search does not require the data to be sorted, as it sequentially checks the data until the target is found.

 ## Task 2

 > How many steps would binary search take for the previous example?